 Introduced over 20 years ago, process mining today is rapidly becoming a standard way to analyze performance and compliance problems based on event data.
-Process mining connects BPM and data-driven approaches such as Data Mining, Machine Learning, AI, and BI, by combining a process-centric view and the evidence hidden in an organization's databases.
 Hailed as the Godfather of Process Mining, Wil van der Aalst reflects on the capabilities and limitations of today’s process mining tools.
+In this session, discover:

 How to use Process Mining to remove operational friction